nationalarchives/tna-aws-tagging-naming/README.md

 #### ResourceDescription

-Resource description (desciption optional). eg `sg-public-access` for security groups in the public subnet
+Resource type and/or description. eg `sg-public-access` for security groups in the public subnet